open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 #### UC.Client.02 — Decrypt CDOC2 Container with a security token

 **Use Case Context**
-: CDOC2 Client Application (Client) decrypts the archive in the CDOC2 container provided by Recipient, using a server capsule from either CDOC2 Capsule Server or a container capsule from inside the container.
+: CDOC2 Client Application (Client) decrypts the archive in the CDOC2 Container provided by Recipient, using a server capsule from either CDOC2 Capsule Server or a Container capsule from inside the Container.

 **Scope**
 CDOC2 Client Application